-- The prize is open to men and women employed in an academic position in the discipline of political Science (at any level).
+- The prize is open anyone employed in an academic position in the discipline of Political Science (at any level).

-- Both nominees and nominators must be members of APSA.
+- Both nominee and nominator must be members of APSA.

 - APSA reserves the right not to make an award in any given year.

 - Nominations must be supported by short statements (around 500 words each) from the nominator and two other colleagues, describing how the nominee exhibits the values of inclusive and collaborative academic leadership.
 Supporting statements may come from mentees or other colleagues; at least one statement should be from a woman.

 - Nominations for an award in 2017 must be sent to the APSA Executive Assistant by 5pm, Monday 19 June, 2017.

 Winners of the award will be announced at the APSA conference dinner, where a certificate will be presented by the APSA President.

 2016: Professor Pippa Norris

 2015: Dr Gwenda Tavan, Dr Barbara Sullivan, Associate Professor Jim Jose, Professor David Marsh.